apigee-127/bagpipes/README.md

 * [Debugging](#debugging)
 * [Change Log](#change-log)

-## What is "Swagger Pipes"?
+## What is Bagpipes?

-Swagger Pipes was developed as a way to enable API flows and mashups to be created declaratively in Swagger without writing code.
+Bagpipes was developed as a way to enable API flows and mashups to be created declaratively in YAML without writing code.
 It works a lot like functional programming... there's no global state, data just gets passed from one function to the next down the line until we're done.